Stephen137/Scottish-Index-of-Multiple-Deprivation/README.md

 ### Using Geopandas spatial operations to find which data zone a point lies in

 As we saw earlier we have a GeoDataFrame that contains the geometry of each data zone polygon.
-I would like to identify data zone that contains the street that I was raised in.
+I would like to identify the data zone that contains the street that I was raised in.
 We can use Geopandas to achieve this :

 ```python